w3c/wai-curricula/content/designer/understanding-and-involving-users.md

   * availability of content and functionality in different screen sizes and configurations
   * keyboard compatibility
   * compatibility with assistive technologies and adaptive strategies
-* identify and create personas that include people with different types of disabilities and different levels of skills using the Web
+* identify and create personas that include people with different types of disabilities and different levels of skills using assistive technologies and adaptive strategies
-* identify scenarios that include use of the product with different types of assistive technologies and adaptive strategies
+* identify and create scenarios that include use of the product with different types of assistive technologies and adaptive strategies

 ### Teaching Ideas for Topic

 Optional ideas to support assessment:

-* Refer back to [Foundation Module 4: Principles, Standards, and Checks](/curricula/foundation-modules/principles-standards-and-checks) and explain the importance of including international standards in the overall project requirements.
+* Refer back to Foundation Module 4: Principles, Standards, and Checks, [Topic: W3C Accessibility Standards](/curricula/foundation-modules/principles-standards-and-checks/#topic-w3c-accessibility-standards) and explain the importance of including the W3C accessibility standards in the overall project requirements for ensuring accessible products.
 * Explain some functional requirements of products and services that relate to accessibility, such as appropriate contrast ratios, compatibility with assistive technologies and adaptive strategies, and keyboard support.
 * Reflect on the diversity of people with disabilities.
-Explain that, when creating personas, these need to reflect the different types of abilities people have and their level of skills using assistive technologies and adaptive strategies.
+Explain that, when creating personas, these need to reflect the different types of abilities people have as well as their level of skills using assistive technologies and adaptive strategies.

 ### Ideas to Assess Knowledge for Topic